EXCLUSIVE: Bikers for Trump kickstarts 2024 White House bid

 Mr. Trump has vowed to remain a force in politics.
 Republican officials are split, however, on whether a 2024 comeback run would help the party.

-The bikers’ new campaign underscored the resilience of Mr. Trump’s political fan base in the face of impeachment and blame for the Jan.
+The bikers’ new campaign underscores the resilience of Mr. Trump’s political fan base in the face of impeachment and blame for the deadly Jan.
 6 attack on the U.S. Capitol.

+The House impeached Mr. Trump for inciting the riot by pro-Trump demonstrators who attempted to stop the Electoral College vote count in favor of President Biden.
+Mr. Trump’s impeachment trial in the Senate is set to begin next week.

-Bikers for Trump burst onto the scene in 2016 as a grassroots groups supporting the billionaire businessman’s long-shot bid for the White House.
-The bikers also served as the unofficial security detail at Trump rally — the so-called “wall of meat” separating pro-Trump and anti-Trump crowds.
+Bikers for Trump burst onto the scene in 2016 as a grassroots group supporting the billionaire businessman’s long-shot bid for the White House.
+The bikers also served as the unofficial security detail at Trump rallies — the so-called “wall of meat” separating pro-Trump and anti-Trump crowds.

-The group became part of a national pro-Trump movement that included efforts to boost Trump-allied House and Senate candidates in 2020 as well as support Mr. Trump’s reelection.
+The group became part of a national pro-Trump movement that included efforts to boost Trump-allied House and Senate candidates in 2020 as well as support Mr. Trump’s reelection bid.

-Mr. Cox last year unsuccessfully ran for a Republican for a House seat in South Carolina.
+Mr. Cox last year unsuccessfully ran as a Republican for a House seat in South Carolina.

-“In 2016 Bikers for Trump led the charge by flipping must-win battleground state that helped deliver victory for President Trump.
+“In 2016 Bikers for Trump led the charge by flipping must-win battleground states that helped deliver victory for President Trump.
 And we’re ready to do it again!” wrote Mr. Cox.

 Sign up for Daily Newsletters